 ASH: It definitely has a stong fanservice element, but I’ve largely liked what I’ve read of How Heavy Are the Dumbbells You Lift? so far.

 SEAN: And so we move to Viz, which has everything you’d want in a first week of May.
 The debut is Not Your Idol (Sayonara Miniskirt), and thank God for title changes.
 It’s a shoujo manga from Ribon, though it also appears on Shonen Jump +, their digital platform.
 This is about a former idol who was attacked and decided to live as a boy afterwards.
 Now someone recognizes them.
 It feels like the sort of manga I tend to call a “potboiler”.
 We’ll see.

 MICHELLE: I will definitely give it a shot!

 ANNA: I’m curious about this one.

-MELINDA: Cautiously interested.
+MJ: Cautiously interested.

 SEAN: Also coming out from Shojo Beat: Daytime Shooting Star 6, Love Me Love Me Not 2, Shortcake Cake 8, and Snow White with the Red Hair 7.

 MICHELLE: I’m reading all of these, though I look forward most to catching up on Shortcake Cake and Snow White with the Red Hair, as I’m a couple volumes behind now.